5 fixed-income bear-market strategies

 If you're looking for a little higher yield, consider creating a ladder of bonds with sequential maturities.
 "Having that money come due on a regular basis eliminates the need to have a lot of money sitting in cash," Rodgers says.

-The two key risks to investing in bonds are interest rates rising and credit quality declining.
+The 2 key risks to investing in bonds are interest rates rising and credit quality declining.
 "We address both of those issues by laddering it.
-Each one of those bonds that makes up the bond ladder is different," he says.
+Each 1 of those bonds that makes up the bond ladder is different," he says.

 It's a good idea to stick with highly rated bonds and stable companies, and be sure to monitor your picks for any decline in quality.